-The welfare of children and young people is vital to the Cornwall Sports Partnership.
+The welfare of children and young people is vital to the Active Cornwall.
 For that reason we have tried to make these pages as user-friendly as possible by providing the information in a downloadable format.

 New leaflets on DBS eligibility for Sports Organisations